More information about Procedural Sedation

 Procedural sedation varies in intensity from anxiolysis which is the least intense, to moderate sedation, and finally deep sedation which is the most powerful form of sedation.

-The most common potential for complications arises from receiving too much sedative in which case the patient may experience breathing problems.
+The most common potential for complications arises from receiving too much sedative in which case the patient may develop respiratory depression.
 If you’re a patient expecting to receive some form of sedation remember that a qualified medical professional will be supervising your entire procedure to ensure that you are receiving the optimal amount of sedation.
 Conscious sedation is a very safe procedure and is very valuable in assisting with a large variety of medical procedures by keeping you comfortable during potentially painful procedures.
 Conscious sedation is especially common in many dental and medical procedures.

 Moderate sedation is a higher level of procedural sedation.
 With moderate sedation the patient is more drowsy and often does not respond to verbal prompts, but does respond purposefully to touch.
 Generally, moderate sedation has no risk of breathing problems.